 Letter (1/24/61) from Roy Wilkins to JFK after attending the President’s inauguration.

-Letter (4/5/61) from Roy Wilkins to Harris Wofford, President Kennedy’s Special Assistant for Civil Rights, with a critique of the administration’s civil rights record
+Letter (4/5/61; pages 16-19 in this folder) from Roy Wilkins to Harris Wofford, President Kennedy’s Special Assistant for Civil Rights, with a critique of the administration’s civil rights record

 Telegram (6/22/61) from Roy Wilkins to the President reacting to appointment of federal judge in Mississippi.

-Letter (8/3/61) from Roy Wilkins to JFK during the Berlin crisis regarding "the fact that in a goodly number of states the National Guard is closed to Negro citizens" and urging that "appropriate steps be taken without delay to insure the inclusion, on a non-discriminatory basis, of all citizens in all aspects of the spiritual and physical mobilization you have ordered."
+Letter (8/3/61; pages 77-79 in this folder) from Roy Wilkins to JFK during the Berlin crisis regarding "the fact that in a goodly number of states the National Guard is closed to Negro citizens" and urging that "appropriate steps be taken without delay to insure the inclusion, on a non-discriminatory basis, of all citizens in all aspects of the spiritual and physical mobilization you have ordered."

 Telegram (12/14/61) from Roy Wilkins to the President, urging him to issue executive order banning racial discrimination in federally assisted housing.